Home

 This design will be available for purchase on both stickers and apparel at the festival welcome table.
 As well as visible throughout the festival.

-Check out the Shopping & Dining Guide located in your festival Welcome Packet.
+Check out the Shopping & Dining Guide located in your festival registration packet.

-Track your local spending with your “Cordova Passport” you will receive in your welcome packet.
+Track your local spending with the “Cordova Passport” that you will receive in your registration packet.
 (This helps us track the economic impact of this festival!)

 Visit local businesses to participate in their Shorebird Festival Sales & Specials!